Publishers, content writers, and marketing managers are now able to sign-up for a Terkel Publisher Account and request content – currently at no cost.

 What “content” do I receive after posting a question to Terkel?

-Publishers receive a ready-to-be published article, as well as a graphic after posting a question on Terkel.
+Publishers receive a ready-to-be-published article after posting a question on Terkel.

 The article features expert insights that are selected to satisfy the search intent of a question.
 This means the article will feature diverse perspectives and tips to engage readers.
 In addition, the article includes a brief introduction with a bullet point list of tips that has helped many publishers achieve a featured snippet on search engine result pages.